 - “e-d-s” Enzyme Blend – a special blend of enzymes called “e-d-s,” which stands for enzyme delivery system.
 They let your body break down the ingredients faster so more is absorbed and utilized.
 This blend is a key to achieving far better results than other natural sleep aids and delivers them faster.

 It’s not addictive, and it doesn’t have any negative side effects.
 It is simply the most powerful natural sleep aid available.
-So try pink noise in your bedroom for sure, but while you’re at it, try out a free trial bottle of Sleepzyme too, and prepare to experience what could be the best sleep you’ve had in years.
+So try pink noise in your bedroom for sure, but while you’re at it, try Sleepzyme too (see today’s special introductory offer!), and prepare to experience what could be the best sleep you’ve had in years.